sandyMax974/bank_tech_test/README.md

 I want to be able to see the time and date for all transactions √

 As a user
-I want to be able to see statement for my account with date, amount, balance √
+I want to be able to see statement for my account with date, amount, balance print in descending order √

 As a user
-I want my account data to persist in my computer memory
+I want my account data to persist during the session √
 ```

 ## Modelling